 Medical News Today recently reported on a study highlighting the benefits of early intervention.

-Children whose parents participated in a special early intervention strategy when the child was between 2-4 years old had less severe signs of autism by the ages of 7-11 years.
+Children whose parents participated in a special early intervention strategy when the child was between 2-4 years old had

 The strategy included 20-30 minutes of planned communication and play every day, and the chance for parents to get specialist feedback on their interaction with their child.